jonasoesch/p9/paper.md

 We were surprised to find that participants did not report a higher level of *focused attention* when they saw animated transitions.
 Especially because we enjoyed them a lot ourselves.
 One explanation might be the very task-oriented setting.
 Participants got paid a fixed amount for the experiment and were probably focused on efficiency.
 Interestingly, the participants who saw animated transitions wrote significantly longer answers (*answer length*) in the same amount of time (*typing duration*) when they saw animated transitions.
 Which may indicate that they were more engaged but that we have chosen the wrong sub-scale (*focused attention*) to be able to find it.

-To explore this discrepancy further, we have used *sentiment analysis* on the participants answers.
-We assumed, that if there was a difference in engagement, this might lead to a more confident or positive tone in the answers.
-To analyze the answers, we have used IBM Watson [@Kaminski-19:scienceservice] which gives ratings for different types "tones" in the text.
-Watson identifies the degree to which a text is *analytical*, *confident*, *tentative*, *fearful*, *joyful* or *sad*.

-Because we would not expect highly emotional language in our answer, we decided to look further into the three dimensions: *analytical*, *confident*, and *tentative*.
+To explore this discrepancy further, we

+TODO

  This decision is supported by the fact that they had the highest scores overall.
 We also found that more answers where classified as *tentative* than *confident* which confirms the analysis from before that the task was rather difficult.

 On all three dimensions, we did not find any significant differences between animated and static transitions.
 This lends support to the interpretation that the engagement truly did not differ between the conditions.